fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ## Week 15

 ### Monday, 11/26
-- DUE: Modified drafts with appropriate images and captions integrated into narrative.
+- DUE: THIRD DRAFT with appropriate images and captions integrated into narrative, and related articles, people, places
 - IN CLASS: review of general formatting, intro paragraphs, and skimmable topic sentences
-- IN CLASS: hyperlinking

 ### Wednesday, 11/28
-- DUE: All itinerary pages should be ENTIRELY COMPLETE, including clear section headings, clear and focused paragraphs, clear narrative thread, images (with captions), hyperlinks, and properly formatted bibliography.
+- DUE: All itinerary pages should be ENTIRELY COMPLETE, including clear section headings, clear and focused paragraphs, clear narrative thread, images (with captions), hyperlinks, and related people, places, and articles.
+- NOTE: THESE WILL BE GRADED.
 - Website layout and features that need work
 - Creating our directory of sites via Google Sheets

 ### Friday, 11/30
 - DUE: All directory info in Google Sheet
+- DUE: Complete and accurate Zotero collections.
 - OPTIONAL DUE: If you want another round of critique on your vignettes, bring a complete draft to class, and you'll get it back by the last day of class.